Document issued on: August 23, 2000

 - Review Criteria for Assessment of Rheumatoid Factor (RF) in vitro Diagnostic Devices Using Enzyme-Linked Immunoassay (EIA) Enzyme-Linked Immunosorbent Assay (ELISA) Particle Agglutination Tests and Laser and Rate Nephelometry.
+(Withdrawn Guidance)

 - Review Criteria for in vitro Diagnostic Devices for the Assessment of Thyroid Autoantibodies Using Indirect Immunofluorescence Assay (IFA), Indirect Hemagglutination Assay (IHA), Radioimmunoassay (RIA), and Enzyme-Linked Immunosorbent Assay (ELISA).